JSF ISPF System

 The list of jobs that meet your selection criteria are then displayed, as in the following example:

-As you can see above, S was placed beside job MAPJ008 to select it for viewing.
-The other selection codes available are C-Copy to a dataset, D-Delete, P-Print back to JES2, and U-display the condition codes of all of the job's steps.
+As you can see above, S was placed beside a job to select it for viewing.
+(The other selection codes available are C-Copy to a dataset, D-Delete, P-Print back to JES2, U-display the condition codes of all of the job's steps, and ?-display the job’s DD List panel.)

-Following is a sample of the first few lines of a job in JSF browse after it has been selected with an S:
+Following is an example of the first few lines of a job in JSF browse after it has been selected for viewing:

-You are in JSF's ISPF browse at this point, so ISPF browse commands (Find, Find All, Repeat Find, HEX, HEX OFF, etc.) are available.
-Use PF7 and PF8 to page forward and backward through the job's output, and/or the Find command to locate the desired spot.
-The user above has entered 'F 0C7 ALL' on the command line to find all occurrences of 0C7.
-JSF can display the job with its carriage control (blank lines and page breaks) applied or not, depending on whether you selected the job for viewing with an S or an N.
+You are in JSF's ISPF browse at this point, so ISPF browse commands (Find, Find All, Repeat Find, HEX, etc.) are available.
+Use PF7 and PF8 to page forward and backward through the job's output, or the Find command to locate the desired spot.
+JSF can display the job with its carriage control (blank lines and page breaks) applied or not, and with the SYSOUT# DD information lines or not, depending on your defaults and the selection character used to view the job.